User Experience Designs for the Star Engine.

-UX Designer, Editor Team at Cloud Imperium Games
+Cloud Imperium Games

 Tools

-• Confluence for Reports and Jira for Feature Requests and Bugs
+• Jira for Tasks and Bugs

-• Testrail for Test suites and cases
+• Testrail for Editor Testcases

 1. RASTAR Base Builder